 First, the short, stubby tail helps the bobcat balance when it’s climbing trees.

 This is important since bobcats are known to be excellent climbers.

-The tail also helps the bobcat keep its balance when it’s running, which is why you’ll often see a bobcat’s tail wagging back and forth when it’s chasing its prey.
+The tail also helps the bobcat keep its balance when it’s running at high speed, which is why you’ll often see a bobcat’s tail wagging back and forth when it’s chasing its prey.